 NOTE: Any time used by speakers and/or technicians to set up laptops or any other equipment is deducted from the speaker's total time allotment.
-Time the speaker from the moment he or she comes to the front, not when he or she begins speaking.
+Time the speaker from the moment you come to the front, not when you start speaking.

 - Absent Speakers